 Tsaghats Kar Monastery is another historical monastery that was built in the mountains of the Vayots Dzor region near the Yeghegis River, very close to Smbataberd Fortress.

-The 10th-century church is covered with ancient stone ornaments, khachkars, and other ruins nearby and it is iconic because of its beautifully-situated location.
+The 10th-century church is covered with ancient stone ornaments, khachkars, and other ruins nearby and it is iconic because of its beautifully situated location.

 Orbelian’s Caravanserai

 Another historic site in Armenia that was part of the Great Silk Road is Orbelian’s Caravanserai.
-It was constructed in 1332 in Vayots Dzor region in the Vardenis Mountains at an elevation of 2400 meters.
+It was constructed in 1332 in the Vayots Dzor region in the Vardenis Mountains at an elevation of 2400 meters.

 Also called Selim Caravanserai, Orbelian’s was a stopping point for caravans along the Silk Road.